-Our next Special Issue will be published in 2023 – a collaboration with the European Network on Independent Living (ENIL).
+Welcome to our Special Issue 2023 in collaboration with the European Network on Independent Living (ENIL).

-Special Issue 1 celebrates 50 years since the birth of the Independent Living Movement and 10 ENIL Freedom Drives.
+This very first Special Issue of the IJDSJ celebrates 50 years since the birth of the Independent Living Movement and 10 ENIL Freedom Drives.

-Ahead of the full Special Issue, we are delighted to bring you a Digest version – a short, magazine-style edit of the main journal issue, written in Plain English, for the busy reader.
+We are also delighted to bring you a Digest version – a short, magazine-style edit of the main journal issue, written in Plain English, for the busy reader.